-However, you can actually find certain types of really good mainstream commercial content on YouTube if you know what to look for.
+You can find certain types of really good mainstream commercial content on plain old free YouTube if you know what to look for.
 I’m talking professional, full-length, unedited, and free from commercial interruptions.

 So, in your quest for free TV, don’t forget about YouTube, the streaming service, paid or free, that I watch the most!
 Here are the best types of content to find: